 Particularly vulnerable during cold snaps are Anna’s hummingbirds, which many residents are accustomed to attracting with outdoor feeders.

 Finding food and shelter becomes a struggle for the small birds in cold weather, Wallace said.
 “If you commit to winter feeding, you must commit fully.”
 Folks with hummingbird feeders can prevent freezing by changing its nectar every few days or bringing it in at night.
-Adding sugar has also been known to prevent freezing.

 Users of the VictoriaBC Reddit page have also shown off a few homemade McGuiver solutions for keeping their feeders warm through the winter.